-You know that Little Voice in your head ?
-That thirsty little voice that says you’ve earned a drink at the end of a long hard day even though you promised yourself earlier, when you woke up hung over again, that you were DONE WITH ALCOHOL !
+You know that Little Voice in your head?
+That thirsty little voice that says you’ve earned a drink at the end of the day, even though you promised yourself earlier, when you woke up hungover again, that you were DONE ! with alcohol …

 It goes something like this :

 I hear a distant voice telling me I deserve a reward.

 “Feeling pretty good?”
 I hear it ask.